 What Does Free or Freight On Board (FOB) Mean?

-FOB historically had referred to the transfer of title and liability between buyers and sellers of goods.
-It used to refer solely to goods transported by ship.
-The term has been expanded and changed since the days when sea commerce was the primary means of transporting goods, and the definition can vary by country or legal jurisdiction.
-It includes all forms of transit now.
+FOB historically had referred to the transfer of title and liability between buyers and sellers of goods, and it was used solely for goods transported by ship.
+The term has been expanded since the days when sea commerce was the primary means of transporting goods, and the definition includes all types of transportation and can vary by country or legal jurisdiction.

-One of the most important aspects of FOB terms is that it helps determine which party owns the freight while it's in transit.
+One of the most important aspects of FOB terms is that it helps determine which party owns the freight while it is in transit.
 If the freight is damaged or lost, the insurance policy of the owner is in effect.
-So it's important to be clear about the terms and know who is responsible for the shipment at every stage of its journey.
+Thus, it's important to be clear about the terms and know who is responsible for the shipment at every stage of its journey.

 Terms and Conditions

-It's important to understand the specifics of the FOB terms so all parties know what is expected, and who will be responsible for unforeseen charges and fees.
+It's important to understand the specifics of the FOB terms so all parties know what is expected and who will be responsible for unforeseen charges and fees.
 It's also important to consider your dating as well.
 Some vendors will offer longer terms for payment, but the start date is based on FOB date.
-And this ultimately impacts the cost of goods.
+This ultimately impacts the cost of goods.